How to Use the Command 'mongorestore' (with Examples)

 Explanation:

-• --password: Prompts the user for the password for authentication.
+• --password: Prompts for secure password entry.

 Example Output: